Derrick Barry: Career

 Barry joined Eve in her performance of Supermodel by RuPaul during her appearance on The Talk.

-In 2020, Barry returned for the fifth season of RuPaul's Drag Race All Stars, where she was the first queen eliminated from the competition, placing 10th overall.

-In June 2021, she was a featured performer at Nashville's OUTLOUD Music Festival.
+In 2020, Barry returned for the fifth season of RuPaul's Drag Race All Stars, where he was the first queen eliminated from the competition, placing 10th overall.
+In June 2021, he was a featured performer at Nashville's OUTLOUD Music Festival.
+He appears in RuPaul's Drag Race Live Untucked (2024).

 Music

 Barry released his first single, "BOOMBOOM" with Chris Cox on May 6, 2016.

 Personal life

 As of January 2017, Barry is in a polyamorous relationship with Nick San Pedro and Mackenzie Claude, a fellow drag queen who goes by the name Nebraska Thunderfuck, a drag daughter of Alaska Thunderfuck.

-In 2017, Barry generated controversy when he mistakenly stated in a Billboard round table discussion that people were killed during the Stonewall Riots; Willam Belli, also present at the discussion, corrected him.
+In 2017, Barry generated controversy when he mistakenly stated in a Billboard round table discussion that people were killed during the Stonewall riots; Willam Belli, also present at the discussion, corrected him.
 Willam later based her song "Derrick" on the incident.
 Barry appeared in the music video for "Derrick".